Martin-L\"of reducibility and cost functions: Fragments of Omega and strong jump-traceability

-In \cite{SubclassesPaper}, it is observed that every strongly jump-traceable set is a $p$-base for all $p>0$.
+In \cite[5.3.1]{SubclassesPaper}, it is observed that every strongly jump-traceable set is a $p$-base for all $p>0$.
 However, this is not a characterisation.
 The sets that are $p$-bases for all~$p>0$ are the $1/\w$-bases, those which are computable from each column from an infinite partition of some random sequence.
-Equivalently, they are computable from~$\Omega_R$ for all computable sets~$R$ of positive lower density.
-Some such sets are not strongly jump-traceable.
+Equivalently, they are computable from~$\Omega_R$ for all computable sets~$R$ such that $\liminf_n \, |R \cap n|/n$ is positive.
+Some such sets are not strongly jump-traceable as pointed out in \cite[5.3.1]{SubclassesPaper}.
 Here we see that we obtain a characterisation of strong jump-traceability if we drop the density condition.